Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting: Results

 \section{Results}

 The evaluation of results begins with the probabilistic features, which constitute the foundation of our proposal and the main catalyst for improved decision-making using neural networks in the task of multi-path long-term vessel trajectory forecasting.
-The probability model is trained on the same dataset that will be later used to train the deep-learning model.
+The probability model is trained on the same dataset that is later used to train the deep-learning model.
 The crucial difference is that the deep-learning model's success hinges on the probabilistic model's successful implementation.
-The probabilistic model is responsible for feature engineering, while the deep-learning model focuses on trajectory forecasting based on the vessel position and its relevant probabilistic features.
+The probabilistic model is responsible for adding route and destination information in \textit{standard feature} set, while the deep-learning model focuses on trajectory forecasting based on the vessel position and its relevant probabilistic features.
 This means that when the deep-learning model has access to data regarding the vessel's probable route and destination, it can significantly decrease the uncertainty in trajectory forecasting, leading to better performance for the forecasting pipeline.

 The performance evaluations of the probabilistic model across all data segments, for both training and testing datasets, are presented in Table~\ref{tb:proba-results}.
 We present the results over the training data for the probabilistic model as it is rule-based and does not store training data.
 The overperformance observed in the training datasets --- especially in forecasting the destinations of the trajectories that scored 89\% and 87\% F1 Score for cargo and tanker vessels, respectively --- are expected outcomes.
 Forecasting routes in both cases also yield reasonable results, achieving 80\% and 82\%.
 More impressively, when utilizing the test data --- entirely unseen for the model --- the outcome for route forecasting exceeded those observed during the training phase, scoring 81\% and 87\% for cargo and tanker vessels, respectively.
 However, regarding destination forecasting, we see a consistent decrease in performance, with the scores dropping to 75\% and 74\%, respectively.
 The observed performance difference between the training and testing datasets is an expected behavior -- details about the metrics can be found in the Methods section.
 Even considering these variations, the results obtained are consistent, advocating for the effectiveness of the probabilistic model.